How social media has changed the way we consume news

 The media is battling for relevance in the age of internet and the commodification of news has changed journalism globally.
 The onus is on us to engage in distinguishing opinion from fact and bluster from evidence in the new, post-truth world we live in.

-Become future-ready with our Advanced Engineering programs
+Become future-ready with our Liberal Studies programs

 Know More